Bubballoo3/BalyProjectCode/README.md

 Reads a spreadsheet row of Chicago formatted references and generates an HTML version to be included on Digital Kenyon
 ***

+## How to use Keywords Tool
+* ****Open file from folder****
+  Open the balyProjectCode folder and click on the file "keywords.html".
+A webpage will open in the browser and a single textbox will appear.
+* ****Paste Keywords****
+  Open the Baly Slide Index and select the entire keywords column by clicking on the bar above it.
+You can deselect the header row if you like, then copy the selection.
+Return to the Keyword Tool tab and either press "Paste and Go" or paste into the textbox and press the "Go" button at the bottom.

+* ****Write Keywords****
+  As you type a keyword into the searchbar, it will search the existing keywords and show the top results.
+You can click these results to add them to a running list, or press enter to add the top result.
+If the keyword you would like to add does not exist, continue typing until no results appear.
+Then pressing enter will add the word to the list, and make it available for subsequent searches.

+* ****Export to Spreadsheet****
+  When the list is complete, press the copy button on top of the list to copy it to your clipboard.
+Reopen the Baly Slide Index and paste it into the Keywords cell of the corresponding slide.
+When you begin the next slide, you can press the red button at the top of the list to clear it.

+* ****Bugs****
+  Note that you may encounter the problem of trying to add a keyword that is contained by another keyword (eg. adding "Word" when "Keyword" already exists).
+To add these words, complete the list without it and export it to the Index.
+Add the missing word back in, refresh the Keyword Tool and recopy the keywords row with the new word included.

 ## How to Use mapKMLtoXLS
 * ****Download kml file from MyMaps****